pranav271103/AmbedkarGPT-Intern-Task/docs/getting-started/installation.md

    - Verify the model name in the configuration
    - Ensure you've pulled the model with Ollama

-For additional help, please refer to the [FAQ](../faq.md) or open an issue on GitHub.
+For additional help, please open an issue on our [GitHub repository](https://github.com/pranav271103/AmbedkarGPT-Intern-Task/issues).